TaalVerena/tidy-tasks/README.md

 - The ascii art is magenta to add a splash of color to the homepage and about page.
 - Throughout the application, majority of the text is white on a black background.
 - Menu options are magenta and table headers are blue to stand out from the rest of the text.
-- Text inputs / prompts are green to ensure the user can easily identify where to input text.
+- Text inputs / prompts are green to ensure the user can easily identify where to input text / select an option.
 - Error messages are red to ensure the user can easily identify when an error has occurred and successfully completed operations are green for user confirmation.

 #### Ascii Art